tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

   - By extension, wrote all assumptions
 - Created and edited video with audio recordings from other contributors

 See commit history for more information.
-It should be noted that @tonythai12 had trouble with VSCode and as a result was unable to push their share of the workload (as listed above).
+It should be noted that @tonythai12 had trouble with VSCode and as a result was unable to push some of their workload (as listed above) but still committed in contribution with their team members.
 Other contributors have assumed @tonythai12's workload.
-VSCode would not allow @tonythai12 to commit for a period of time.
-Forced to delete the majority of their commits in order to solve VSCode issues (this is evident and highlighted in the checkpoints through class).
+VSCode would not allow @tonythai12 to commit for a period of time and they were forced to delete the majority of their commits in order to solve VSCode issues (this is evident and highlighted in the checkpoints through class).

 **Ruwan has recommended that this group be individually marked for this assignment.**